 Gifted artists, performers, and creative individuals can be crafted with musical intelligence as a critical childhood cornerstone.
 You can empower your child to explore their musical intelligence by introducing songs and rhymes for learning new subjects.

 You can help your kinesthetically oriented child explore their potential through sports, gymnastics, dance, and other physical mediums.
 They can be excellent learners when exploring topics through props, tools, and toys.

 Logical intelligence types of children respond best to direct and simple instructions.
-These can enable them to form a core foundation of logical information, with enough space to compute complex directions.
+These can enable them to form a core foundation of logical information with enough space to compute complex directions.

-Kids that are naturally funny, artistic, and creative can have a stronger linguistic type of intelligence.
+Kids who are naturally funny, artistic, and creative can have a stronger linguistic type of intelligence.
 These kids can learn best when reading through text in narrative form or by online instruction.
 They can also excel in multiple domains and can be research-oriented.

 Benefits of multiple intelligences for children

 There are several benefits of having your child focus on multiple intelligence types.
 It is also ideal for them to remain explorative and curious about other worlds as they strengthen their interest areas over time.
 For children who love music and are gifted in interpersonal relationships, understanding the movement of their body and spatial awareness can be a lifelong asset.